These festive Toronto activities are sure to get you in the Christmas spirit.

 On until December 20th, support local businesses while sipping homemade mulled wine or spiked hot chocolate for that authentic holiday market vibe.

-If there’s one Toronto Christmas tradition that will fill you with awe and wonder, it’s the Toronto Symphony Orchestra’s rendition of Handel’s immortal oratorio, Messiah.
-Joined by a full chorus and special guest singers, this beloved Christmas classic will uplift you and fill your heart with holiday cheer.
-Performances take place December 17 to December 22, 2019.
+If there’s one Toronto Christmas tradition that fills you with awe and wonder, it’s the Toronto Symphony Orchestra’s rendition of Handel’s Messiah.
+Joined by a full chorus and special guest singers, this beloved Christmas classic uplifts and fills your heart with holiday cheer.

 See it.
 Snap it.
 Share it.
 In every neighbourhood, around every corner, through every door